Expressions of Interest

 Professional Conduct Committees

 This committee is appointed by the Council to investigate complaints about midwives.
-The appointments, scope, processes and investigation by the PCC is covered in sections 71-83 of the Health Practitioners Competence Assurance Act 2003.
+The appointments, scope, processes and investigation by the PCC is covered in sections 71-83 of the Health Practitioners Competence Assurance Act 2003 (the HPCAA).

 The PCC is usually made up of three people.